jacoknapp/scriptorum/README.md

 ## Configuration basics

-- **DON'T PANIC — the setup wizard writes this for you.** On first launch Scriptorum generates `data/scriptorum.yaml` with sensible defaults, so you only need to edit it if you want to tweak things later.
 - **Everything works out of the box.** Skip straight to running the container if you just want the defaults; the wizard will prompt for anything essential.

 - Example config: `scriptorum.example.yaml` (repo root).
 Copy it to `data/scriptorum.yaml` and edit.